Last Updated on

 We flew from one stall to another.
 Our gastronomic Turkish guide, Ms Taciser would greet the vendors and instantly reach into the food to grab samples for us to try.
-The freedom to nibble without fear of being approached for sales was such a relief.
+The freedom to nibble without fear of beingapproached for sales was such a relief.

 Let’s get this straight, my Turkish Flavours food tour was not a photography tour of food.
 As much as I was rushing to keep up with video and photography, while extending a free hand to eat, this was a serious foodie’s tour of Turkish food with a packed itinerary of tasting places to stop at.
 I had to pick and choose my battles between shooting with one hand or eating.
 Folks, go on an empty stomach.

-Contents for Eating Istanbul: Experiencing Turkish Flavours
+Table of Contents: Eating Istanbul: Experiencing Turkish Flavours

 - 1 Why take a food tour in Istanbul?